ufs-community/land-DA_workflow/doc/source/Reference/Glossary.rst

    DA increment
    Analysis increment
       A DA increment, or analysis increment, is the difference between a "first guess" of the state of the system (usually a previous model forecast) and the "best guess" of what the actual initial state of the system is (the analysis produced by the DA system).
 When introducing a new starting state for the model integration, care must be taken to ensure that the initial state is balanced and realistic according to the model equations, otherwise the forecast may be poor or even unstable.
-The Land DA methods (3D-Var and LETKF-OI) achieve this by minimizing a cost function that accounts for the model state, observations, and the error characteristics present in each.
+The Land DA 3D-Var implementation achieves this by minimizing a cost function that accounts for the model state, observations, and the error characteristics present in each.
+The Land DA LETKF-OI implementation combines the state-dependent background error derived from an ensemble forecast with the observations and their corresponding uncertainties to produce an analysis ensemble (:cite:t:`HuntEtAl2007`, 2007).
       Refer to the linked articles for more information on `3D-Var <https://www.ecmwf.int/sites/default/files/elibrary/2003/76079-variational-data-assimiltion-theory-and-overview_0.pdf>`_ and `LETKF-OI <https://doi.org/10.1016/j.physd.2006.11.008>`_ respectively.

    DATM